KStateMachine/kstatemachine/docs/notes/publishing.md

 So when the library is published from GitHub action
 * I have to go to https://central.sonatype.com/publishing/deployments
-* publish (some count of artifacts) the whole amount seems to be 60 currently.
+* publish (some count of artifacts) the whole amount seems to be 66 currently.
 * Then check if there are open repos
 * manually trigger processing for it
 * then go to UI again and publish the rest of artefacts.
+* (Checking and triggering open repos is also possible before publishing visible artifacts)